 The little white wedding planning pack is the foundation steps that you will build your wedding on.
 By using the questions, checklists and templates, you will set the stage for an amazing wedding that’s no stress to organise.

-The little white wedding planning pack is an electronic set of documents that you’ll be emailed instantly upon ordering.
+The little white wedding planning pack is an electronic set of documents that you are emailed instantly upon ordering.
 Inside you’ll find:

 - a checklist of the first steps you need to undertake

 - wedding planning worksheets to help you select your wedding venue, caterer, cake maker, photographer, music/entertainment, stationer, florist and celebrant

 - a helpful worksheet to brainstorm style/theme for your wedding day

 There are also two bonus templates to keep track of their guest list and wedding budget on the computer:

 - the wedding budget planner helps you work out how to portion out your wedding’s finances.
 This spreadsheet will allow you to make and stick to a wedding budget, whether it is big or small.
 Helpful built-in formulas portion out your estimated budget so you can see where you could be over spending.

 - the wedding guest list planner is another helpful spreadsheet.
 It keeps track of guest names, addresses, counts the number of wedding invitations required, tallies up the number of guests automatically for you and also highlights those guests who haven’t RSVPed.